dlu-ch/dlb/doc/ex_tool.rst

       .. attribute:: groups

-         The names groups of *restriction* of the corresponding concrete dependency ???.
+         The named groups of *restriction* of the corresponding concrete dependency when matched against *raw*.

 Concrete output dependency role classes